Here are several benefits of working with a community foundation to reach your charitable goals.

 Now that you know what a community foundation is and does, here are five unique benefits to partnering with a community foundation to achieve your charitable goals.

-1. We offer our donors a personalized level of service tailored to their needs.
+1. We offer a personalized level of service tailored to your needs.

 For example, when Caroline wanted to talk about her hopes and dreams for her donor advised fund, she knew she could call her philanthropic advisor Aurea for support.